IDF expands Lebanon airstrikes and ground operations

 The Israel Defense Forces (IDF) expanded operations in Lebanon, increasing precision strikes in Beirut targeting Hezbollah members and widening its ground offensive.
 The two-pronged effort comes as discussions about a potential ceasefire continue.
 Hezbollah also continued launching rockets at Israel, killing one civilian and wounding others on November 18.

-On November 18, the IDF announced that it eliminated Mohammad Atif, Hezbollah’s spokesperson, in a strike on November 17 in central Beirut.
-Atif is one of the highest-profile Hezbollah members to be killed recently.
+On November 18, the IDF announced that it eliminated Mohammad Afif, Hezbollah’s spokesperson, in a strike on November 17 in central Beirut.
+Afif is one of the highest-profile Hezbollah members to be killed recently.
 The IDF had appeared to shift from eliminating top Hezbollah leaders after recent strikes took out a large chunk of the group’s commanders.
 For instance, Israel killed Hezbollah leader Hassan Nasrallah in September, and his successor, Hashem Safieddin, was killed in October.

 Israel has increased airstrikes on Hezbollah in the Lebanese capital in the last week.
 More than 50 targets were hit from November 9 to 16 in four “rounds” of attacks, according to the IDF.
 The airstrikes have expanded outside of the Hezbollah stronghold of Dahieh, and the IDF has conducted some of them without telling civilians to evacuate the area.
-These types of strikes appear to target high-value individuals, such as Atif, or other targets that might move if public warnings were issued.
+These types of strikes appear to target high-value individuals, such as Afif, or other targets that might move if public warnings were issued.
 One reporter in Beirut who has documented the strikes since the beginning of Israel’s operations in September characterized the latest wave in the past two days as a new “phase.”

 The IDF also continued hitting Hezbollah’s terrorist infrastructure in Beirut while issuing evacuations prior to these operations.
 For instance, one series of strikes on November 17 hit “six Hezbollah military targets in the Dahieh area, a key Hezbollah terrorist stronghold in Beirut.
 The targets include Hezbollah weapons storage facilities, command centers, and additional military infrastructure,” according to the IDF.